 Life at sea may seem so far removed from life on land that it feels like normal rules do not apply.
-However, the definitions of sexual harassment, assault and rape do not change just because you are far from home.
-Definitions may vary from country to country, but under English law they are as follows:
+However, the acts of sexual harassment, assault and rape do not change just because you are far from home.
+Definitions may vary from country to country, but in the United Kingdom they are as follows:

 Sexual Harassment – unwanted behaviour of a sexual nature which: